 Does bankruptcy wipe out the lien or just the debt?

-Hence, Chapter 7 or 13 bankruptcy discharges your personal liability but doesn’t automatically remove the lien from property.
+Chapter 7 or 13 bankruptcy can discharge your personal liability but does not automatically remove the lien from property.
 You must file a separate “Motion to Avoid Lien” under 11 U.S.C. § 522(f) in bankruptcy court to eliminate liens on exempt property.
-Without this extra step, the lien survives on non-exempt property even after discharge.
-Many debtors mistakenly believe bankruptcy alone clears title – it doesn’t.
-Source: 11 U.S.C. § 522(f); U.S. Bankruptcy Court, Northern District of Texas

-What if the judgment was issued in another state—do I still get a lien in Texas?
+What if the judgment was issued in another state — do I still get a lien in Texas?

 Out-of-state judgments must be domesticated in Texas courts before creating liens through abstracts.

-Therefore, out-of-state judgments must be “domesticated” in Texas before creating liens.
-File the foreign judgment in a Texas court following the Uniform Enforcement of Foreign Judgments Act (Texas Civil Practice & Remedies Code Chapter 35).
-Once domesticated through this process, creditors can file abstracts just like Texas judgments.
-The domestication process typically takes 30-60 days and requires proper notice to the debtor.
-Source: Tex.
-Civ.
-Prac. & Rem.
-Code Ch.
-35; guides.sll.texas.gov
+Out-of-state judgments must be “domesticated” in Texas before creating liens.
+Creditors file the foreign judgment in a Texas court under the Uniform Enforcement of Foreign Judgments Act (Texas Civil Practice & Remedies Code Chapter 35).

 What’s the difference between an abstract of judgment and other collection tools?

-An abstract creates a passive lien waiting for property sales or refinances, while writs of execution actively seize property through sheriff sales under Texas Rules of Civil Procedure 621-656.
-Bank garnishments freeze liquid accounts immediately.
+Bank garnishments freeze liquid accounts.
 Turnover orders compel surrender of specific assets.
-Abstracts work best for patient creditors expecting future property transactions.
-Other tools provide faster results but require more effort and expense.
+Abstracts work best for patient creditors expecting future property transactions; other tools provide faster results but require more effort and expense.

 Source: Tex.
 R. Civ.
 P. 621–656; Tex.
 Civ.
 Prac. & Rem.
 Code Ch.
 31